-- You must first discuss your proposed visit with a potential supervisor at your chosen host organisation.
+- You must first discuss your proposed visit as Short-term visit or Regular visit with a potential supervisor at your chosen host organisation.
 Both the ‘ Home’ organisation and ‘ Host’ organisation must be members of the Eu-SPRI Forum Network.
 You must confirm that they are prepared to accept you if your proposal is selected.

 - Send the following documents to Deborah.firstname.lastname@example.org:

-- A completed application form (download from Eu-SPRI Forum web site; (This does not need to be signed by all parties at application stage)
+- A completed application form (download from Eu-SPRI Forum website; does not need to be signed by all parties at application stage)